prayash/eventide/TUTORIAL.md

 </Entity>
 ```

+See how readable and user-friendly this is?
+It's practically English.
+You can look up every single prop I've used in the A-Frame docs.

 ## Populating the Environment
 Now that we've got this sweet scene set up, we can populate it with objects.
-They can be basic 3D geometry objects like a box, sphere, cylinder, octahedron, or even a custom 3D model.
-For the sake of simplicity, we'll use of the defaults provided by A-Frame, and then write out own component and attach it to the default object to customize it.
-Let's build a low poly count sphere because they look cool and work out of the box.
+They can be basic 3D geometry objects like cubes, spheres, cylinders, octahedrons, or even custom 3D models.
+For the sake of simplicity, we'll use of the defaults provided by A-Frame, and then write our own component and attach it to the default object to customize it.
+Let's build a low poly count sphere because they look cool.
 We'll define another entity and pass in our attributes to make it look the way we want.
 We'll be using the `a-octahedron` primitive for this.
+This snippet of code will live in-between the `Scene` tags as well.

 ```javascript
 <Entity